egig/egig.github.io/_posts/2021-01-22-code-quality-in-reality.md

 a health issue, family issue and bad manager,
 Maybe the manager has bad manager, etc.
-Anyway, I will not blame anyone again for bad legacy code or anything, because I was one of the former developer himeself.
+Anyway, I will not blame anyone again for bad legacy code or anything, because I was one of the former developer myself.

 Who is responsible for code quality ?
 I think everybody is responsible for writing good quality code.
 How about tech leads? managers? they can be partners to do